Lemons float on water, but do you know how to make a lemon sink?

 Why do objects float in water?

 Density plays a part in why some things float and some sink.
-Objects that are more dense than water sink and those that are less dense float.
-The inside of the lemon is more dense than the skin, so the inside of a lemon sinks, but a whole lemon floats thanks to the air bubbles in the skin.
+Objects that are more dense than water sink, and those that are less dense float.
+The inside of the lemon is denser than the skin, so the inside of a lemon sinks, but a whole lemon floats thanks to the air bubbles in the skin.

-When an object floats, it pushes water out of the way ( displacement ).
-Have you ever noticed that when you climb into a bath the water level goes up?
+When an object floats, it pushes the water out of the way ( displacement ).
+Have you ever noticed that when you climb into a bath, the water level moves up?
 That’s because your body displaces the water upwards.

 More science for kids in the kitchen